Blog

 The Question Worth Asking

-The next time the liquidity conversation starts, reframe it.
-Instead of 'how do I get out if I need to?' — ask 'why would I want to get out of this, and under what circumstances?'
+Instead of asking 'how do I get out if I need to?' — ask 'why would I want to get out of this, and under what circumstances?'

 About the Author